 yet I’d almost guarantee that fans of this Zeuhl/RIO hybrid form

+should not be disappointed.”
 “Through various permutations and gaps in output, this wonderful

 aggregation has been in existence since 1974.
 Now, drummer/keyboardist